zadean/xqerl/README.md

 The first stable release will be coming soon, but isn't quite there yet.

-It is passing 99.85% of 29,587 test cases it runs (43 failures).
+It is passing **99.9%** of **30,819** test cases it runs (31 failures).
-1,778 other cases that test optional features not implemented in xqerl are skipped.
+1,899 other cases that test optional features not implemented in xqerl are skipped.
-The test cases run are all taken from the [W3C QT3 test suite](https://github.com/w3c/qt3tests) for XPath and XQuery.
+Most of the test cases run are taken directly from the [W3C QT3 test suite](https://github.com/w3c/qt3tests) for XPath and XQuery.
+Others are from the [EXPath test suite](https://github.com/expath/expath-cg).

 ### Modules